 William joined Watsi on November 6th, 2014.
 Eight years ago, William joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-William's most recent donation traveled 8,700 miles to support Sebastiana, an 8 year old girl from Tanzania, to fund burn treatment so she can use her hand and arm.
+William's most recent donation traveled 1,900 miles to support Myrcayela, a beautiful 9 year old girl from Haiti, to fund heart surgery.

 William has funded healthcare for 90 patients in 12 countries.